microsoft/TypeScript-Website/packages/handbook-v1/en/Classes.md

 # Classes

-Let's take a look at a simple class-based example:
+Let's take a look at a simple class-based example

 ```ts
 class Greeter {